turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

 #### 3. Debugging In the Console

-Debugger is the `pry` of JS.
+`debugger` is the `pry` of JS.
 Stick `debugger;` within a function to pause the browser from running the script when it hits a particular part of your code.

 ```
 // index.js